 Workflow

-In gitea you can define such workflow for a repository by dropping a yaml file into .gitea/workflows3 into the repository.
-The workflow i’m using depends on some input from Gitea.
+In Gitea you can define such a workflow for a repository by dropping a YAML file into .gitea/workflows3 in the repository.
+The workflow I’m using depends on some input from Gitea.
 You have to set a few variables and a secret to enable the workflow to work.
 You should set them up first, because the workflow will trigger as soon as you drop the workflow file into the repository.

 I had to set up passwordless authentication with SSH.
-I logged into a container running the image, created a key pair, put content of the public key into ~/.ssh/authorized_keys in my home directory at the webspace provider and pasted the private key into a secret managed by gitea.
+I logged into a container running the image, created a key pair, put the content of the public key into ~/.ssh/authorized_keys in my home directory at the webspace provider and pasted the private key into a secret managed by Gitea.

 Okay, the final part was the workflow file itself.
-I created a file at .gitea/workflow named build_blog.yaml in my repository:
+I created a file at .gitea/workflows named build_blog.yaml in my repository:

 name: Building the blog